LuxLang/lux/documentation/book/the_lux_programming_language/appendix_f.md

 That implementation can come from the local-var environment, from the definitions in your own module, or even from the exported definitions of the modules you're importing.

-That way, you can use `#` whenever you need precision and power, and use `##` whenever you're doing more lightweight programming.
+That way, you can use `at` whenever you need precision and power, and use `a/an` whenever you're doing more lightweight programming.

 Fantastic!